 - Check that the hips are open to the side.
 You can widen the distance between the feet to lower the hips and get a deeper stretch.

 - Extend your arms to shoulder height, with one arm pointing at the front of the mat and the other towards the back.
-Palms should be face down.
+The palms should be facing down.
 Check that your rear arm is level with the front one.

 - Press evenly into both legs, engage the core, and look towards your front hand.